 Hartford is also a projected stop on the route of the proposed New Haven-Hartford-Springfield (NHHS) Rail Project, a partnership between the State of Connecticut, Amtrak and the Federal Railroad Administration, as well as the states of Massachusetts and Vermont.
 At an estimated total cost of approximately $650 million, this multi-year effort is aimed at creating new commuter and enhanced intercity passenger rail services benefiting the cities along Amtrak’s Springfield Line.
 This 62 mile corridor is also considered essential to future plans for high-speed rail service in greater New England.

 In the first decade of the 21st century, the city began to consider ways to revitalize the western portion of downtown.
-One of the plans calls for the construction of a bus rapid transit (BRT) route between New Britain and Hartford.
-Largely built on abandoned railroad rights-of-way, it will use Union Station as its northern terminus.
-By completing the NHHS and the New Britain-Hartford BRT, city planners believe that the area around the station—with Ann Street as the focal point—could be ripe for redevelopment as a mixed-use neighborhood.
+One of the plans called for the construction of CT fastrak, a bus rapid transit route between New Britain and Hartford.
+Largely built on abandoned railroad rights-of-way, it opened in March 2015 and uses Union Station as its northern terminus.
+By completing the NHHS and CT fastrak, city planners believe that the area around the station—with Ann Street as the focal point—will be ripe for redevelopment as a mixed-use neighborhood.

 Although today the capital of Connecticut, Hartford was under the jurisdiction of neighboring Massachusetts through its earliest years.
 The first Europeans to explore the shores of the Connecticut River were Dutch sailors and traders led by navigator Adriaen Block, who worked to map much of the New England coast.
 In 1614, he and Cornelius Hendricksen sailed from New Amsterdam (present day New York), and made their way up the Connecticut to the present site of Hartford.
 It was another decade before the Dutch established a post—Fort “Goede Hoop” or “Good Hope”—to foster trade with the Pequot American Indians.
 The Dutch were not alone for long, as English settlers from the Massachusetts Bay Colony arrived in 1635.